jkugiyama/jkugiyama.github.io/essays/uiframeworks.md

 ## Can you spot the difference?

-For users just browsing the internet, it may be hard to notice any difference between a website that uses UI frameworks versus a website that doesn't.
-For example, Lanikai Juice has a website that does not use UI frameworks.
-Despite not using a framework, Lanikai Juices's website matches the visual and accessability of it's competitors website.
-On the contrary, Banan's website utilizes Bootstrap 5, a UI framework.
+For users just browsing the internet, it may be hard to notice any difference between varying UI frameworks that websites use.
+For example, Lanikai Juice has a website that is based on Vendor framework.
+Lanikai Juices's website matches the visual and accessability of it's competitors website.
+On the contrary, Banan's website utilizes Bootstrap 5.

 <img width="640px" class="rounded float-start pe-4" src="../img/banan.png"> <img width="640px" class="rounded float-start pe-4" src="../img/lanikai.png">

-Comparing the two, there is not much difference when it comes to the functionality.
+<br>Comparing the two, there is not much difference when it comes to the functionality.
 Both have relatively similar layouts and both display their products well.
 The main difference between the websites, is what is going on behind the scenes.
+When using a framework, the number of functions to call to center a text box and make it only reside on the left side of the screen, can be reduced to one function through a framework.
+Despite this, there is no right or wrong when it comes to building a website.
+It all comes down to preference and how easy it is for a programmer to implement a certain formatting.